-Goldendoodles sleep with their butts facing you because they trust you and feel safe and secure in your presence.
-It’s also conceivable that it’s just your Goldendoodle’s favorite stance.
+Goldendoodles sleep with their bum facing you because they trust you and feel safe and secure in your presence.
+It’s also conceivable that it’s just your Goldendoodle’s favorite position.
 It’s also likely that your Goldendoodle is doing this to get your smell.
 This is a wonderful sleeping position for a Goldendoodle.

 Why Does My Goldendoodle Sleep With Their Bum Facing Me?